jspears/mers/Readme.md

 ###Transformer
 Transformers can be registered on startup.
 A simple TransformerFactory is included.
-If the function returns a promise, it will resolve the transformer asynchrounously.
+If the function returns a promise, it will resolve the transformer asynchronously.
 The transformers follow the same injection rules.

+To transform asynchronously just return a promise from your function.
+You can chain transformers.
+Transformers can also inject, but the first argument should be the object you want to transform.

 ```javascript